Guimba: Etymology

-Guimba came from the Ilocano term 'Gebba' which was the process of heating molded clay pots in a pit until they turn reddish and durable.
+Guimba came from the Ilocano term 'Gebba', which was the process of heating molded clay pots in a pit until they turn reddish and durable.
 Tree stumps were made into large pieces of charcoal.
 The live charcoals were placed underneath the clay pots.
 After a few hours these were hardened and ready to bring out from the pit and ready for use.

-The story goes, once a Spanish visited the place where most of the residents are engaged in pottery making.
-The foreigner stopped and asked the earth-bakers this question in a nasalized manner, 'Que lugar este?'.
-The foreigner asked what this place was.
+It is said that there was once a Spanish who visited the place where most of the residents are engaged in pottery making.
+The foreigner stopped and asked the earth-bakers, in a nasalized manner, what this place was - 'Que lugar este?'
 The natives misunderstood the question and were asked what they were doing, so they answered “GEBBA” pointing to the ground.
-The Spaniard repeated the word as they left the place “GHEBHA” after years have gone by the name of the place was hispanized into Guimba when the Spaniard founded the town as Pueblo en la provincia de Nueva Ecija.
+The Spaniard repeated the word as they left the place “GHEBHA” after years have gone by the name of the place was hispanized into Guimba when the Spanish founded the town as Pueblo en la provincia de Nueva Ecija.
 This pottery-making tradition is prevalent even in other barangays outside the central area of the town.
 An example is Barangay Pasong Intsik, which was named after 'old jars containing Chinese remains' were once found beneath a bridge.

 The early Ilocano settlers brought with them the wonder image of Apo San Juan so they called the place San Juan de Guimba.
-In the American period, a resolution on the town separated the term 'Guimba' from 'Apo San Juan', thus its present name.
-But Apo San Juan remains as its Patron Saint.
+In the American period, a resolution on the town separated the term 'Guimba' from 'Apo San Juan', thus its present name; but, Apo San Juan remains as its Patron Saint.
 The pottery traditions of the indigenous settlers were later disintegrated and lost due to population influx from the Ilocos region and other areas in the south.